 Although it is true that employee retention is a management priority, you can get ideas and buy-in by including the rest of the organization in the feedback process.
 Ask employees what they want from their jobs and the company.

 My personal take:

 Job fulfillment stems from strong leadership.
 The research aligns with the notion of "people don't leave jobs or companies, they leave bad managers."
 It's the responsibility of the company to offer manager training, to foster a culture of feedback and of support and recognition, so that managers feel comfortable, are trained, and set up for success to recognize and effectively develop their best people.

 So where to go from here?
 Encourage people leaders to offer a more diverse range of feedback and evaluation types.
 But don’t stop there.
 A diverse variety of feedback is ineffective if only given sparingly.
-Put a rewards system in place to keep your employee recognition consistent, like the recognition platform we offer here at Blueboard.
+Put an employee rewards system in place to keep your employee recognition consistent, like the employee recognition platform we offer here at Blueboard.